 What is income protection cover?

-If you have income protection insurance cover and you become ill or injured and unable to work, you could receive a monthly payment of up to 90% of your income (plus your employer’s super contribution) for up to two years.
+If you have income protection insurance cover and you become ill or injured and unable to work, you could receive a monthly payment (plus your employer’s super contribution) for up to two years.
 This means your income and your lifestyle would be protected if you can’t work.

 If you would like to know more about insurance log on to Club Plus Super’s Member Access.
 From there, you can review your insurance cover or apply to increase it to suit your needs.